“Art,

 Lecture in the historic setting of the old post office building

-The Templar Stone, located at 70 Lille Street, was built in the 13th century and has architectural similarities to the famous Cloth Halls of Ypres.
-Although historians disagree on whether the building ever belonged to the Order of the Knights Templar, it is certain that this knightly order had a significant presence in Ypres beginning in 1131.
+The old post office, located at Rijselstraat 70, was built in the 13th century and shows architectural similarities with the famous Cloth Hall of Ypres.
+The old designation as a Templar stone is incorrect, although this order of knights had a significant presence in Ypres from 1131.
 The building has had various functions over the centuries, including that of a brewery, and was purchased by the Belgian state in 1897 to house the post office.

-After heavy damage during World War I, the Templar Stone was carefully restored and rebuilt according to the original plans.
-The building has been protected as a monument since 1983, but it had been vacant since 1996 after The Post moved to a new building.
-The building was sold in 2009 and a renovation is currently underway to give the building new function while preserving its authentic elements.
+After suffering heavy damage during the First World War, the post office building was carefully restored and rebuilt according to the original plans.
+Since 1983, the building has been protected as a monument, but it has been empty since 1996 after De Post moved to a new building.
+In 2009, the building was sold and is currently being renovated to give the building a new function while preserving the authentic elements.